Home · Blog · Regulation

 What happens if I cannot produce LOLER examination records during an HSE inspection?+

 The inspector will treat absence of records as non-compliance.
 They can issue an improvement notice requiring you to produce compliant records within a specified period, or a prohibition notice preventing use of the equipment until compliance is demonstrated.
-Persistent failure to maintain records is prosecutable.
+Persistent failure to maintain records is prosecutable under LOLER 1998.

 Can I refuse entry to an HSE inspector?+

-No. HSE inspectors have statutory powers of entry under HSWA 1974.
+No. HSE inspectors have statutory powers of entry under the Health and Safety at Work Act 1974.
 Refusing entry or obstructing an inspector is a criminal offence.
-If you believe an inspection is being conducted improperly, you can ask the inspector to identify themselves and explain their authority, and you can involve your legal advisers — but you cannot prevent the inspection.
+If you believe an inspection is being conducted improperly, you can ask the inspector to identify themselves and explain their authority, and you can involve your legal advisers, but you cannot prevent the inspection.